Congress votes to suspend Russia trade status, enact oil ban

 “Now, I wish this could have happened sooner, but after weeks of talks with the other side, it’s important that we have found a path forward,” Schumer said.

-Schumer said the images coming out of Ukraine as the war drags on “are pure, pure evil.
+Schumer described the images coming out of Ukraine as the war drags as “pure, pure evil.
 Hundreds of civilians murdered in cold blood.”

-“No nation whose military is committing war crimes deserves free trade status with the United States,” Schumer said moments before the vote.
+“No nation whose military is committing war crimes deserves free trade status with the United States,” Schumer said.

 While there was overwhelming support for suspending preferential trade treatment for Russia, Sen. Rand Paul, R-Ky., blocked speedy consideration of the bill over concerns that its language on who can be sanctioned for human rights abuses is too broad, leaving it ripe for abuse.
 A few other Republicans had voiced similar concerns.